Hi, I’m Michelle Archard, creator of How to be Romantic and here’s what this website is all about.

 To make being romantic easy I compiled loads of information about date night ideas, romantic gifts and gestures.

 Like you, I have a busy life with kids, work, household duties, friends and extended family.
 I needed a go-to resource for romantic ideas that would make it quick and easy to invest effort into my relationship.

-That’s how this website and mobile app was born.
+That’s how this website was born.